• Skip to primary navigation

 6. Place the flour into a bowl.
 Coat the grits cakes on both sides with the flour.

-7. Heat 2-3 tbsp of olive oil in a skillet.
+7. Heat 2-3 tablespoon of olive oil in a skillet.
 Fry the grits cakes until golden.

 8. Repeat with remaining grits and add more oil if needed.